Benefits Of Eating Seasonally Plus Month-By-Month Guides

 Seasonality can be a tricky thing to define, as we often eat foods that aren’t local to us but are grown in season where they were produced – such as New Zealand apples.
 Whilst this would be an example of global seasonality, it’s not really what we mean by eating seasonally.

-Instead, eating seasonally generally refers to foods that are harvested and eaten locally during the natural growing season.
-A good example of this would be blackberries – which in the UK are grown in summer, harvested at the end of summer, and then eaten in August and September when they are at their best.
+A good example of this would be blackberries.
+In the UK they are grown in summer, harvested at the end of summer, and then eaten in August and September when they are at their best.

 Why Eating Seasonally Is Important

-Eating in line with the seasons has a ton of benefits, here are just a few to get you started:
+Eating in line with the seasons has a ton of benefits.
+Here are just a few to get you started:

-In Season Produce Can Be Cheaper
+In-Season Produce Can Be Cheaper

 At a time when we’re all looking to save money, eating seasonally can often be cheaper than eating fresh produce out of season.

-It makes sense.
-Local farmers are harvesting seasonal produce in abundance, leading to a surplus that drives prices down.
 Consider the price of strawberries.
-In summer, there’s an abundance so their cost is lower.
+In summer, there’s an abundance, so their cost is lower.
 In winter, strawberries are imported from other countries and are much more expensive to buy.

-Plus, because seasonal produce follows our natural growing patterns, most produce doesn’t need any artificial inputs to grow (such as heat).
-In season, tomatoes are cheaper to buy.
+For example, tomatoes are cheaper to buy in the summer months when they are in season.
 But out of season, they may be grown in heated greenhouses, which adds to their production cost.
 These increased production costs are reflected in the increased prices we pay for our produce out of season.

 As well as production costs, transportation costs play a part in the price we pay for fresh produce.
 Out-of-season produce is often freighted by air or boat from other countries.
 Seasonal produce, on the other hand, travels from UK farms, keeping transportation costs lower.

-In Season Produce Can Be Nutrient-Rich
+In-Season Produce Can Be Nutrient-Rich

-By opting for seasonal fruits and vegetables, from farms that don’t practice intensive farming practices, then your produce may boast a higher vitamin and mineral content.
+By opting for seasonal fruits and vegetables, particularly from farms that don’t practice intensive farming practices, your produce may boast a higher vitamin and mineral content.
 This helps to ensure that you get the maximum nutritional benefits from your food.

 Seasonal Produce Can Taste Better